• Skip to primary navigation

 How to make crispy fish cakes

-For exact quantities and instructions, see the printable recipe card at the end of this post.
+**For the complete list of ingredients and instructions for making these crispy fish cakes, see the printable recipe card at the end of this post.**

 You will need some fillets of white fish which will be poached gently in milk until they just start to flake.
-Any firm white fish such as cod, haddock, pollock or hake will be suitable.
-Don’t use an oily fish such as mackerel or sardines.
-For 6 large fish cakes you will need about 250g of fish.
+Any firm white fish such as cod, haddock, pollock, or hake will be suitable.
+Don't use an oily fish such as mackerel or sardines.
+For 6 large fish cakes, you will need about 225 grams (or 8 ounces) of fish.

-If you have leftover mashed potatoes you can use these, otherwise just boil up a couple of potatoes and mash them and allow to cool before mixing with the fish.
-For 6 fish cakes you will need about 1 cup of mashed potatoes.
+If you have leftover mashed potatoes you can use these, otherwise, just boil up a couple of potatoes, mash them and allow them to cool before mixing with the fish.
+For 6 fish cakes, you will need about 1 cup of mashed potatoes.

 To bind the whole lot together you will need a beaten egg.

-And finally, for the coating you will need flour, beaten egg and your choice of breadcrumbs.
+And finally, for the coating, you will need flour, a beaten egg, and your choice of breadcrumbs.
 I use panko breadcrumbs because I like the crunch they provide.
 If you prefer you can just grate a couple of slices of day-old bread.
-For extra crunch you can spread the crumbs on a baking sheet and place in a hot oven for a few minutes to allow them to dry out.
+For extra crunch, you can spread the crumbs on a baking sheet and place them in a hot oven for a few minutes to allow them to dry out.
 Keep your eye on them though because they burn easily.
-Allow to cool before using.
+Allow them to cool before using.

 Step-by-step instructions